 Winter Weather can Shut Down Entire Cities

-Heavy snowfall can cause excessive damage to roofing, while hail and heavy rain can add stress to unstable structures.
+Heavy snowfall can cause excessive damage to the roofing, while hail and heavy rain can add stress to unstable structures.
 Roads become dangerous when covered with snow and ice, lasting for days as temperatures remain low.
 Extremely low temperatures can cause hypothermia, frostbite, and other health risks for those who may not have appropriate shelter.

 Warning for winter storms can be given well in advance, but that doesn’t mean danger can be completely mitigated.
 Local governments, emergency personnel, and crisis managers need to prepare for potentially hazardous conditions and how to care for their communities in the middle of them.